powerhome/playbook/playbook/app/pb_kits/playbook/pb_draggable/docs/_draggable_default_rails.md

-The `draggable` kit gives you a full subcomponent structure that allows it to be used with almost any kits.
+The `draggable` kit gives you a full subcomponent structure that allows it to be used with almost any kit.

 `initial_items` is a REQUIRED prop, which is the array of objects that contains data for the the draggable items.